 At least four dead, including two teenagers, after train collides with school bus in Belgium

-Crucke told broadcater RTL Belgium that two teenagers, the driver of the minibus, and another passenger died in the crash.
+The country's Transport Minister Jean-Luc Crucke told broadcater RTL Belgium that two teenagers, the driver of the minibus, and another passenger died in the crash.

 Flemish public broadcaster VRT said there seven children, as well as a chaperone and driver, in the bus at the time of the collision.

-Crucke said two other people were seriously injured in the crash and that footage showed the level crossing was closed at the time .
+Crucke said two other people were seriously injured in the crash and that footage showed the level crossing was closed at the time.

 Anadolu Agency

 "Footage shows that the barriers were down and the traffic lights were red.
 We do not know how the accident could have happened.
-That is for the police and the public prosecutor’s office to investigate," said Thomas Baeken, a Spokesperson from Infrabel.
+That is for the police and the public prosecutor’s office to investigate," said Thomas Baeken, a Spokesperson for Infrabel.

 He added that the driver had applied the emergency brake in the moments before the collision.